Have you ever looked at your morning coffee and wondered whether it's really ethical coffee you're drinking?

 3. UTZ

-This is a slightly lesser-known certification that is agriculture-focused, specifically on habitat preservation, water use, pesticide use, and the prevention of soil erosion.
+This is a slightly lesser-known certification focused on agriculture, specifically habitat preservation, water use, pesticide use, and soil erosion prevention.

 However, as it is part of the Rainforest Alliance, UTZ has also been criticised for being too general.

-Furthermore, it does not require the use of shade trees, which has an enormous impact on the conservation of biodiversity.
+Furthermore, it does not require the use of shade trees, which has a significant impact on biodiversity conservation.

 Organic Coffee

-There are other key terms that are used in the coffee industry outside of Fairtrade and other certifications.
+There are other key terms used in the coffee industry beyond Fairtrade and other certifications.

 The most commonly used (and the most commonly misunderstood!) term is 'organic'.